-- U.S. citizens, U.S. nationals, U.S. permanent residents, DACA holders, political asylees, & refugees, regardless of race, national origin, religion, gender, age, disability, or sexual orientation, - Evidence of superior academic achievement (such as GPA, class rank, honors, or other designations), - Individuals committed to a career in teaching and research at the college or university level, - Ph.D. or Sc.D. degree candidates in an eligible research-based discipline at a not for profit U.S. institution of higher education who will complete the dissertation in a period of 9-12 months during the 2019-2020 academic year, and - Individuals who have not earned a doctoral degree at any time, in any field.
+- U.S. citizens, U.S. nationals, U.S. permanent residents, DACA holders, political asylees, & refugees, regardless of race, national origin, religion, gender, age, disability, or sexual orientation, - Evidence of superior academic achievement (such as GPA, class rank, honors, or other designations), - Individuals committed to a career in teaching and research at the college or university level, - Ph.D. or Sc.D. degree candidates in an eligible research-based discipline at a not for profit U.S. institution of higher education who will complete the dissertation in a period of 9-12 months during the 2020-2021 academic year, ,but no later than fall 2021 and - Individuals who have not earned a doctoral degree at any time, in any field.